-- Direct draft from a checking or savings account.
-Please use the following link to connect you the documents page.
+- Direct draft from a checking or savings account or Visa or Mastercard for no processing fee.
+Please use the following link to connect you to the documents page.
 Then click on Automatic Debit Authorization form.
 Once completed, please send to the address at the top of the form.
 (Click here for documents)

 The City of Cedar Park service area is divided into 4 billing cycles, based on geographic location.
 Because your cycle is determined by where you live, you cannot change cycles.
 Bills are mailed once per month according to this schedule:

 - Cycle 1 billing mailed on the 17th.
 Due by the 2nd.

 - Cycle 2 billing mailed on the 24th.
 Due by the 9th.